beeware/Python-tvOS-template/README.rst

    * ``Python.framework``

-   Alternatively, you can download the `Python-iOS-support`_ project, and build your own versions of the tvOS frameworks.
+   Alternatively, you can download the `Python-Apple-support`_ project, and build your own versions of the tvOS frameworks.

    These framework directories should be placed in the same directory as